| ← C7: Computer Science as a Discipline | ↑ Table of Contents ↑ | C8: Inside Data → |

 This element loads the contents of the library file into the page, making the definitions of the functions RandomInt, RandomNum, RandomChar and RandomOneOf accessible within that page.
 Utilizing a library file is the ultimate application of abstraction.
 The page developer can use the functions from a library file without even looking at their definitions!

-EXERCISE 7.8: Confirm that the Web page from EXAMPLE 7.5 behaves as described by clicking the "See in Browser" button and generating Pick-4 numbers using different numbers of balls.
+EXERCISE 7.7: Confirm that the Web page from EXAMPLE 7.5 behaves as described by clicking the "See in Browser" button and generating Pick-4 numbers using different numbers of balls.
 Similar to the changes you made in EXERCISE 7.5, modify your page so that balls are numbered starting at 0.

 The HTML documents in EXAMPLES 7.6 and 7.7 further demonstrate the utility of the random.js library.
 Both documents utilize functions from the library to perform the same task — simulating the roll of two dice and displaying that roll as die images.
 Note that image files for each of the six die faces are stored in the book's Images directory using the names die1.gif, die2.gif, ..., die6.gif.

 In EXAMPLE 7.6, the RandomInt function is called to generate random integers in the range 1 to 6.
 Those random integers are then used to construct the Web addresses of the die images.
-For example, if the variable roll1 is assigned the random integer 4, then:
+For example, if the variable roll1 is randomly assigned the integer 4, then:

-die1Img.src = 'https://freecsc.com/Images/die' + roll1 + '.gif';
+die1Img.src = 'https://freecsc.com/Images/die' + roll1 + '.gif'; ⇊ 'https://freecsc.com/Images/die' + 4 + '.gif'; ⇊ 'https://freecsc.com/Images/die4.gif';

 In EXAMPLE 7.7, the RandomOneOf function is called to select a random file name from a list of options.
 The file name is then used to construct the Web addresses of the die images.
-For example, if the variable roll1 is assigned the random string 'die6.gif,' then:
+For example, if the variable roll1 is randomly assigned the string 'die6.gif,' then:

 die1Img.src = 'https://freecsc.com/Images/die' + roll1;